microsoftarchive/Learn-LTI/docs/DEPLOYMENT_GUIDE.md

 ## Prerequisites
 To begin, you will need:
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest?WT.mc_id=learnlti-github-cxa)
--- We currently reccomend using Microsoft CLI version 2.27 which was used for our latest testing.
-The most recent version of Azure CLI has deprecated commands that we will be addressing.
+    * We currently reccomend using Microsoft CLI version 2.27 which was used with our latest deployment testing.
+The most recent version of Azure CLI has deprecated commands that we use and will address.
 - [DotNet Core SDK .NET Core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1?WT.mc_id=learnlti-github-cxa)
 - [Node.js](https://nodejs.org/en/download/)
 - [Powershell](https://docs.microsoft.com/powershell/scripting/install/installing-powershell?view=powershell-7?WT.mc_id=learnlti-github-cxa)